 But let’s say running just isn’t your thing, or you’ve been a runner for a long time and are feeling bored and burnt out — what next?
 How can you spice up a running-centric routine?

-How a running background can translate into a successful OCR career?
+How does a running background translate into a successful OCR career?

-Luckily, a strong running background is the perfect foundation for a wide range of sports and fitness-related activities.
+Luckily, a strong running background is a great foundation for a wide range of sports and fitness-related activities.

-We reached out to Christian Jonsson, obstacle course racer (OCR), CrossFit athlete and Polar Ambassador, to discuss how a running background can translate into a successful OCR career, his go-to gear selections, and some of his tips for newcomers to the sport.
+We chatted to Christian Jonsson, obstacle course racer (OCR), CrossFit athlete, and Polar Ambassador, to discuss how a running background can translate into a successful OCR career, his go-to gear selections, and some of his tips for newcomers to the sport.

 To start off, how and when did you get into OCR?

-I got into OCR because of I’ve always loved running out in nature and at the same time I love strength workouts and hard conditions.
+I got into obstacle course racing because I’ve always loved running out in nature and at the same time I love strength workouts and hard conditions.
 I guess this fetish comes from my time in the army.
 The first time I competed or participated in OCR was the 2012 Toughest OCR in Malmö, Sweden.

 What were your goals when you started?

-I didn’t really have any goals from the start, but two years later when I trained a bit and had a strong body ready for endurance, I aimed to win.
-I at least wanted to be in the top 10 in Sweden, because I didn’t want to lose all my muscle strength to shave off a couple of minutes on the course.
+I didn’t really have any goals at the start.
+After two years, when I had trained a bit and had a strong body ready for endurance, I aimed to win – or at least be in the top 10 in Sweden, because I didn’t want to lose all my muscle strength to shave off a couple of minutes on the course.

-The running has always been my weakest aspect of the sport, it’s hard to move around 80 kilograms fast enough when the guys you’re competing against run 10 kilometers in 30 to 35 minutes.
+Running has always been my weakest aspect of the sport.
+It’s hard to move around 80 kilograms fast enough when the guys you’re competing against run 10 kilometers in 30 to 35 minutes.

 What are some health benefits of training for and racing OCR?

-I would say the benefits of a complete OCR training program is that most of the training, except the running, is functional movements you can use in your everyday life.
+I would say the benefit of a complete OCR training program is that most of the training, except the running, is functional movements you can use in your everyday life.

-At least I feel it in my life and at my work in construction, for example.
-You gain loads of grip strength, as well as pulling, lifting and hanging strength.
-Also, I love the combination that the sport is practiced in natural environments — water, the woods, and up and down hills.
+At least, I feel it in my life and at my work in construction, for example.
+You gain loads of grip strength, as well as pulling, lifting, and hanging strength.
+Also, I love the combination that the sport is practiced in natural environments — water, the woods, plus up and down hills.

 What is the main difference between training only for running, and training for OCR?

-If you only train for running you don’t have to think about balancing your body for strength, but in OCR you have to balance your body to beat the obstacles along the course.
+If you only train for running you don’t have to think about balancing your body for strength, but in obstacle course racing, you have to balance your body to beat the obstacles along the course.
 Combining high-pulse running and strength makes OCR totally different than just running.
 Running is not a natural total-body workout movement on its own — the body needs more.